8288tom/idomoo_fullstack_tech_challenege/README.md

 # idomoo_fullstack_tech_challenege

-This repository is a my challenge solution for the Full stack developer task by Idomoo.
+This repository is my challenge solution for the Full stack developer task by Idomoo.

+How to run on your machine in Dev:

+1. Git clone
+2. Inside backend/ create a .env file with the following keys:
+   -API_KEY
+   -API_ACCOUNT
+   -AWS_ACCESS_KEY
+   -AWS_SECRET
+   -AWS_REGION
+   -API_SECRET_HEADER (optional - remove from headers if not used)
+3. Ensure your S3 bucket is publicly available when files are uploaded.
+4. run docker-compose

+In order to use in Prod you'll need to configure nginx or other deployment method to serve the application.

 The task is as follows: